ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 existing containers owned by the new owner.
-Since OMERO 5.4.0, OMERO.web enables Organizers with :term:`Write Data` privilege to create new containers belonging to other users, see the :help:`OMERO.web in Data structure <introduction/docs/data-management.html>` section of our Help documentation.
+Since OMERO 5.4.0, OMERO.web enables Organizers with :term:`Write Data` privilege to create new containers belonging to other users, see the :help:`Manage Images in Datasets/Projects <introduction/docs/data-management.html#manage-images-in-datasets-projects>` section of our Help documentation.
 Except the links created during creation of new Datasets inside others' Projects in OMERO.web,